 Oregon PSR supports Initiative Petition 17, a common-sense gun safety measure drafted by Lift Every Voice Oregon (LEVO).
 There is a very simple way to sign this petition: go to the website of Lift Every Voice Oregon (LEVO) and sign the petitions from home!
 All you have to do is print the signature page, sign it twice, print your name and address once, and send it to LEVO.
 The deadline for petition signatures being delivered to the LEVO office is the evening of next Tuesday, July 5th, so please sign and send today!

 Initiative Petition (IP) 17: Safe Owners and Less Lethal Ammunition

 - Requires a permit to purchase all firearms

-- Prohibits manufacture, sale, transfer, and possession of magazines over 10 rounds, just like Washington State passed in February, 2022.
+- Prohibits the manufacture, sale, transfer, and possession of magazines over 10 rounds, just like Washington State passed in February, 2022

-Lastly, if you support these initiatives, please consider sending this email on to at least ten of your Oregon registered voter friends!
-Let's get these initiatives onto the November 2022 ballot and passed into law!
+Lastly, if you support this initiative, please consider sending this email on to at least ten of your Oregon registered voter friends.
+Let's get this initiative onto the November 2022 ballot and passed into law!

 Our children deserve nothing less.

 (This article was written by Andy Harris, MD, Oregon PSR Advisory Board Member)